wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-use-reportviewer-in-a-web-site.md

 ## Prerequisites

-Review the “General recommendation and best practices” section in [SQL Server Business Intelligence in Azure Virtual Machines](/documentation/articles/virtual-machines-sql-server-business-intelligence).
+Review the "General recommendation and best practices" section in [SQL Server Business Intelligence in Azure Virtual Machines](/documentation/articles/virtual-machines-sql-server-business-intelligence).

 >[AZURE.NOTE] ReportViewer controls are shipped with Visual Studio, Standard Edition or above.
 If you are using the Web Developer Express Edition, you must install the [MICROSOFT REPORT VIEWER 2012 RUNTIME](https://www.microsoft.com/download/details.aspx?id=35747) to use the ReportViewer runtime features.
 >